-The combination of “nature” and “nurture” factors equally influence people who develop this pervasive personality disorder.
+Combining “nature” and “nurture” factors equally influences people who develop this pervasive personality disorder.
 As addiction and mental health specialists assess people with addiction and personality disorders, it is important to note the client’s risk factors.
 This is necessary to provide the best treatment possible.

 Addiction And Borderline Personality Disorder Treatment

 High-quality rehab centers such as Sunshine Behavioral Health offer a myriad of treatment options to those who have substance abuse and BPD.
 When looking for a facility that presents various rehab approaches, it is important to find addiction and mental health specialists who rely on evidence-based principles.

 Below are some of the treatment options for BPD and addiction which are supported by research: